On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning: Additional Experiments

 To train the noisy GAIL baseline, we perturb the observations fed to the discriminator with random noise within an $L_\infty$ ball where the radius of the ball specifies the noise level.
 We train the noisy GAIL with a range of noise levels but we only report the results corresponding to the best training noise level ($0.03$ noise measured in $ L_\infty$ for all cases ).

-Figure~\ref{subplot:Walker2d-d-L-inf} demonstrates that the proposed discriminator-regularization method helps LL-GAIL outperform the baselines by improving the Lipschitzness properties of the generator and in turn those of the imitation policies.
-Figure~\ref{subplot:Walker2d-d-L-inf} further shows that the generators that have a smaller ELLC at a given radius, perform better at a noise level comparable to that radius than generators which have a larger ELLC.
+Figure~\ref{subplot:Walker2d-d-L-inf} demonstrates that the proposed discriminator-regularization helps LLD-GAIL outperform the baselines by improving the Lipschitzness properties of the generator and in turn those of the imitation policies.
+Figure~\ref{subplot:Walker2d-d-L-inf} further shows that the generators that have a smaller ELLC at a given radius, perform better at a noise level comparable to that radius than generators that have a larger ELLC.
 The same pattern is observed in Figure.~\ref{subplot:Hopper-d}.
-However, we did not see improved robustness for the generator learned through LL-GAIL or the noisy baseline when using $L_\infty$ norm to regularize the discriminator (Figure. \ref{subplot:HalfCheetah-d-L-inf}).
+However, we did not see improved robustness for the generator learned through LLD-GAIL or the noisy baseline when using $L_\infty$ norm to regularize the discriminator (Figure. \ref{subplot:HalfCheetah-d-L-inf}).

 \textbf{Regularizing the Generator.} Next, we focus on the effect of directly inducing local Lipschitzness using $L_\infty$ norm in the generator of LL-GAIL on the robustness of the generator (see Figures.~\ref{subplot:Walker2d-g-L-inf}, \ref{subplot:Hopper-g-L-inf}, \ref{subplot:HalfCheetah-g-L-inf}).
-We train the generator-regularized LL-GAIL according to Algorithm.~\ref{alg:lip-gen} with $L_\infty$ norm.
+We refer to this generator-regularized LL-GAIL method as LLG-GAIL.
+We train the LLG-GAIL according to Algorithm.~\ref{alg:lip-gen} with $L_\infty$ norm.

 When training the noisy GAIL baseline for this set of experiments, we add randomly sampled noise an an $L_\infty$ norm equal to the reported noise level on the plots.
 We report the best results we obtained for the noisy GAIL baseline ($0.3$ noise measured in $ L_\infty$ for all cases ).